Mark Hackel

-Mark Allen Hackel (born May 15, 1962) is an American politician serving as the County Executive of Macomb County, Michigan, since the position was established in 2011.
-A member of the Democratic Party, Hackel previously served as the Macomb County Sheriff from 2001 to 2010.
+Mark Allen Hackel (born May 15, 1962) is an American politician serving as the county executive of Macomb County, Michigan, since the position was established in 2011.
+A member of the Democratic Party, Hackel previously served as the sheriff of Macomb County from 2001 until 2010.

 Background

 Mark Hackel was born in Detroit, Michigan, to Ada and William H. Hackel.
 He is the second of three sons.
 He attended public schools.
 By high school his family had moved to Sterling Heights, Michigan, where he graduated from Sterling Heights High School.

 Hackel followed his father into a career in law enforcement.
 His brother, William Hackel III, became an attorney, and in July 2009 was appointed as judge of the second division Michigan's 42nd District Court by Governor Jennifer Granholm.

 Mark Hackel earned a Bachelor of Arts degree from Wayne State University in Criminal Justice, and joined the sheriff's department in Macomb County in 1981.
 He later earned a master's degree in public administration from Central Michigan University.
 While working at the sheriff's department, he also received training at the FBI National Academy and the U.S. Secret Service's dignitary protection school.

 Hackel has taught classes in criminal justice and leadership at Macomb Community College and Wayne State University.